Entanglement renormalization for chiral topological phases: Main theorem: statement and implications

 where $\epsilon^{-1}(c,\cdot)$ is the inverse function of $\epsilon(c,N)$ with respect to the second argument; this lower bound is an \emph{increasing} function of $n$.

-Physically, it means that for a given chiral state $\psi_0$ (with $c\neq0$) at the bottom, there will be a lower bound of orbitals per cell $N$ for each layer, and the bound will increase with the MERA's depth.
-Note that this statement is only about the lower bound of $N_n$; for a specific MERA, the actual number $N_n$ in each layer does not necessarily increase with the layer index.
-Equivalently, given a chiral state $\psi_0$, if we want to use an $(L+1)$-layer MERA to generate it, we need in general more orbitals per cell on the top layer compared with an $L$-layer MERA.
-In particular, if we want the bond dimension to be asymptotically constant, Eq.~\eqref{eq-Dbound1} gives us an upper bound of the depth $L$.
-So we have a No-Go theorem: no infinite-layer MERA with asymptotically constant bond dimension could represent a gapped translational invariant chiral state.
+Physically, it means that for a given chiral state $\psi_0$ (with $c\neq0$) at the bottom, there will be a lower bound of orbitals per cell $N$ for each layer, and the bound will increase with the MERA's depth $n$.
+(Note that this statement is only about the lower bound of $N_n$; for a specific MERA, the actual number $N_n$ in each layer does not necessarily increase with the layer index.)
+Equivalently, given a chiral state $\psi_0$, if we want to use an MERA with $(n+1)$ layers to generate it, we need in general more orbitals per cell on the top layer compared with an $n$-layer MERA.
+In particular, if we want the bond dimension to be asymptotically constant, Eq.~\eqref{eq-Dbound1} gives us an upper bound of the depth $n$.
+So we obtain the following: